glitchwrks/versafloppy_2_cpm22/README.md

 The big change required for most systems is the customization of console I/O routines for your particular console hardware, and the appropriate sizing of the system to available memory.
 Basic images provided in this repository always include a 48K version unless it is completely unnecessary, so that ROM can be left paged in during the development process.
 Once you've gotten a stable system up and running, your CBIOS may be updated to switch ROM out and occupy the full amount of memory available.

 See `documentation\getstart.txt` for the original guide on getting this BIOS up and running on your hardware.
 It's correct enough to get started!

+### CP/M Customization Services

+We do provide customized CP/M images and disks for users' specific hardware.
+Please [contact us](https://services.glitchworks.net/ng/messages/new) with any interest in this service, do include some basic information about your hardware, if possible.